 How to Share to Groups

-There are two ways to share your data with a Group in Dashlane, either directly from the item you want to share or by using the Sharing Center.
+There are two ways to share your data with a Group in Dashlane, either directly from the item you want to share or by using the Sharing Center (from the Desktop or Mobile app).

 From the item you want to share